 Ahrefs

-There are a variety of ways to find changes.
-Like I mentioned before you can alter the nature of your crawl with the site audit and then get a report to see what’s different.
-You’ll need to keep an eye out for any changes such as:
+There are various methods to detect changes.
+As previously mentioned, you can modify the nature of your crawl using the site audit and then generate a report to identify differences.
+It’s essential to watch out for changes in the:

-It is possible to track pages’ traffic, keywords’ changes and traffic by using The Most Popular Pages as well as organic keywords reports within Site Explorer 2.0.
-It is easy to create comparisons with the same domain but if you’ve moved domains, it’s possible to export the data in Excel and Google Sheets to make a comprehensive view for various periods and to see where losses could have occurred.
+To track the traffic, keyword changes, and overall performance of these pages, you can use The Most Popular Pages and organic keywords reports within Site Explorer 2.0.
+While creating comparisons within the same domain is straightforward, if you’ve migrated domains, exporting the data to Excel and Google Sheets can provide a comprehensive view for different periods and help identify any losses.

 Here’s the most efficient method:

-- Go to the Best by Links report
+• Navigate to the Best by Links report.

 GSC

-Google Search Console has a wealth of information to assist you during the process of migration.
-For instance, you can examine for problems with canonicalization with this tool.
-Simply type in the URL and Google will show you the canonical designation they have chosen.
+Google Search Console offers a wealth of information to aid you throughout the migration process.
+For instance, you can check for canonicalization issues using this tool.
+By simply entering the URL, Google will display the canonical designation they have chosen.

-In addition, you can Export GSC data and create an aggregate overview of your traffic in Excel as well as Google Data Studio to watch the process of migration more clearly.
-It is also possible to utilize a combined view of pages or keywords to pinpoint any problems.
+Furthermore, you can export GSC data and create an aggregate overview of your traffic in Excel or Google Data Studio to monitor the migration process more effectively.
+You can also use a combined view of pages or keywords to identify any potential problems.

-If you’re looking for a complete picture of Google crawling activity, and any issues that have been identified the best spot to start is Google’s crawl stat report within Google Search Console.
-There are several reports available to help you spot the changes in the behavior of crawlers and issues with crawling and provide you with more information on the way Google crawls your site.
+For a comprehensive view of Google crawling activity and any identified issues, the best place to start is Google’s crawl stat report within Google Search Console.
+Various reports are available to help you detect changes in crawler behaviour and crawling issues, providing valuable insights into how Google crawls your site.

 Misc

-If you aren’t able to connect to the Google Search Console in order to search for your site however, you can verify canonicalization by typing the URL into Google.
-The first page that is displayed would be the official.
+If accessing the Google Search Console is not possible, you can confirm canonicalization by entering the URL into Google.
+The first page displayed will be the official one.

 Keep Checking